givenmnisi6/CMPG323-Overview-34292748/README.md

 In all of my projects, Branching strategies will be used since I want to avoid conflicts when I am merging them and also allow a much easier integration of changes made into the main trunk.
 Moreover, to help organize a series of planned, structured releases.
 A branching strategy that I will be using in all of my projects is GitHub-Flow.
 Since all of the projects are individually and we have a single release version for each of our projects for each repository, GitHub-Flow is the winner for me.
 GitHub Flow is a simple and effective way to support continuous deployment and release.
 It gives me a delivery-focused project as possible.
 #### Implementation
+Most of my Implementation I will be using branches after major changes I push to my main branch and delete the branch I created.
 <ul>
 <li>The main is being branched to the feature branch, then code is added to the feature branch.</li>
 <li>A pull request is created and pushed to pre-production while adding things and fixing bugs, when I'm content with the release I merge back to main.</li>